MicrosoftDocs/SupportArticles-docs/support/browsers/cannot-turn-off-i-e-esc.md

 ---
 title: Cannot turn off Internet Explorer Enhanced Security
-description: Provides information about symptoms and various steps you can take to solve them, depending on the scenario. ms.prod-support-area-path: ms.date: 02/25/2020
+description: Provides information about symptoms and various steps you can take to solve them, depending on the scenario. ms.prod-support-area-path: ms.date: 02/29/2020
 ---
-# Standard users can’t turn off Internet Explorer Enhanced Security feature on a Windows Server 2003-based terminal server or a later version
+# Standard users can't turn off Internet Explorer Enhanced Security feature on a Windows Server 2003-based terminal server or a later version

 This article provides information on troubleshooting the issues in which you cannot turn off Internet Explorer Enhanced Security.